 Born in Kraków, Anna Sułkowska-Migoń won first prize at the La Maestra conducting competition in Paris in March 2022.
 Since then she has appeared regularly with all the major Polish orchestras, and will make further debuts in North America and Europe in the coming seasons.
 In 2023, she was awarded the Neeme Järvi Prize at the Gstaad Conducting Academy.

-She will make her main series debut with the Philadelphia Orchestra in January, in a programme that will include Tchaikovsky’s Symphony No. 5 as well as Nowowiejski’s less well-known Overture to the “Legend of the Baltic”.
+She recently made her main series debut with the Philadelphia Orchestra in January, with a programme that included Tchaikovsky’s Symphony No. 5 as well as Nowowiejski’s less well-known Overture to the “Legend of the Baltic”.
 Sułkowska-Migoń is a champion of Polish composers, and conducted the 25th anniversary Penderecki’s “Credo” at the Oregon Bach Festival in July 2023, as well as a special concert of Weinberg and Sikora to mark the 80th Anniversary of the Warsaw Ghetto Uprising in April 2023.

 Other highlights for the 23/24 season include debuts with the DSO Berlin, NOSPR Katowice, Orchestre de Chambre de Paris, National Arts Centre Ottawa, Orchestre National de Lille and the Orchestre Philharmonique de Nice, as well as returns to the Warsaw Philharmonic as a part of the Eufonie Festival, Dresden Philharmonic, and the Polish Radio Symphony Orchestra.
 She will conduct the National Symphony Orchestra (Ireland) as part of the Cellissimo Festival in Galway with soloists Alban Gerhardt and Finghin Collins, as well as the RTÉ Concert Orchestra.
 She also appears at the prestigious Palau de la Música Catalana twice next season, both with the Orquesta Sinfónica del Vallés and Pacho Flores, and as part of a tour with the Orquestra de la Comunitat Valenciana and André Schuen that will also include performances in Valencia and Castellón.